GantMan/blightcam/README.md

-# Blight Cam
+# Blight Cam 🏚

 Detect people and vehicles on blighted areas and take action!

-This was made for the INNO Civic Hackathon
+This was made for the [INNO Conf](https://innoconf.com/) Civic Hackathon

 ## Development